How To Prepare Your Accounting Practice For The “Post-Coronavirus World”?

 4. The new small business mindset

-The age of new small business practices practically means that accountants need to contend with entirely different types of clients who demand a higher degree of proactivity, increased organizational openness, and customized approach.
+The age of new small business practices practically means that accountants need to contend with entirely different types of clients.
+Thus, those are the clients who demand a higher degree of proactivity, increased organizational openness, and customized approach.

 Nowadays, small business owners expect more than just the standard services from their accountants and CPAs.
 Sage’s 2018 Practice of Now report says: